Rothschild Boulevard: History

 In 1995, the municipality held an architectural competition to design avenues.
-The architect Moti Bodek suggested using existing avenues ring as a backbone system consists of pedestrian ways and bicycle paths, target the urban activities of leisure sports and recreation along with restoration and rehabilitation of historic kiosks.
+The architect, Moti Bodek suggested using existing avenue rings as a backbone system, which consists of pedestrian ways and bicycle paths; target the urban activities of leisure sports and recreation; along with restoration and rehabilitation of historic kiosks.
 The Boulevard is an arts district, with galleries including Alon Segev Gallery, Rothschild49 Art Gallery and Sommer Contemporary Art.

 In 2013, Absolut Vodka introduced a specially designed bottle dedicated to Tel Aviv as part of its international cities series.
 The design, commemorating Tel Aviv's ficus tree boulevards, was inspired by the night landscape of Rothschild, Nordau and Chen boulevards.

 Financial center

 Rothschild Boulevard is at the heart of Tel Aviv's financial district.
 It is where the First International Bank Tower is located, as well as the Israel offices of HSBC Bank.
-From the 1960s through the 1980s the boulevard suffered from urban decay.
-By 2005 the boulevard had undergone a dramatic transformation as historic buildings were restored and residents began flowing back in and injecting the street with a renewed cultural energy.
-In February 2012 Bloomberg L.P. opened an office on the boulevard, followed by Julius Baer Group in March of the same year.
+From the 1960s through the 1980s, the boulevard suffered from urban decay.
+By 2005, it had undergone a dramatic transformation as historic buildings were restored and residents began flowing back in and injecting the street with a renewed cultural energy.
+In February 2012, Bloomberg L.P. opened an office on the boulevard, followed by Julius Baer Group in March of the same year.

 Rothschild Boulevard was the epicenter of the 2011 Israeli social justice protests.